The Complete Guide

 - Sterilizing medical instruments

-- Preparing patients for x-rays
+- Preparing patients for x-rays or other medical examinations

 Later, after the physician has examined the patient, he or she determines the patient has food poisoning.
-They ask you to phone in an anti-nausea medication to a local pharmacy as well as go over some important information with the patient before they leave (i.e. be sure to rest and stay hydrated and call with any concerns).
+They ask you to phone in an anti-nausea medication to a local pharmacy as well as go over some important information with the patient before they leave (i.e. be sure to rest, stay hydrated and call with any concerns).
 By taking care of all of these details, you allow the physician to take care of the next patient.

 7 Reasons to Become a Clinical Medial Assistant